flatironinstitute/mountainlab-js/README.md

 conda config --set max_shlvl 1
 ```

+For more documentation of the conda install process, refer to the [conda docs](https://conda.io/docs/user-guide/install/index.html).

-### Step 2: Install Mountainlab, Mountainsort plugins, and all dependencies
+### Step 2: Install MountainLab, Mountainsort plugins, and all dependencies

 ```
 # create a new conda environment and switch to it: